A Bayesian Approach to Feedback Control for Hyperbolic Balance Laws: Numerical Results

 where $u^{(1)}$ and $u^{(2)}$ are defined by \eref{4.5a}.

-We compute the numerical results until the final time $T=5$ on a uniform mesh with $N_x=100$ and $N_\kappa=800$.
+We compute the numerical results on a uniform mesh with $N_x=100$ and $N_\kappa=800$.
 The values of the probability distributions are updated based on the discrete energy \eref{3.1}, and the obtained numerical results are presented in Figure \ref{fig24}.
 One can clearly see that the stability region of the boundary control parameter is consistent with the theoretical results in \cite{CHK_Stability}.

-\paragraph*{Example 8--- Linearized Stochastic Saint-Venant System with Source Terms.} In this example, we take the same setting as in Example 7, but with the following initial conditions:
+\paragraph*{Example 9--- Linearized Stochastic Saint-Venant System with Source Terms.} In this example, we take the same setting as in Example 7, but with the following initial conditions:

 subject to the boundary conditions

 where $\xi$ is the random variable and $\xi \in [-0.5, 0.5]$.